Unbased rational homotopy theory: a Lie algebra approach: Analogues of the Chevalley-Eilenberg and Harrison complexes

 \section{Analogues of the Chevalley-Eilenberg and Harrison complexes}

-The category of unital cdgas with the standard dg algebra morphisms will be denoted by $\mathscr{A}$.
-Within this section a pair of functors will be defined (extending those of \cite{laz_markl} and influenced by work of \cite{positselski}), before they are shown to be adjoint; providing the base for the Quillen equivalence proven in Theorem \ref{thm_main} of this paper.
+The category of unital cdgas with the standard cdga morphisms will be denoted by $\mathscr{A}$.
+Within this section a pair of contravariant functors will be defined (extending those of \cite{laz_markl} and influenced by work of \cite{positselski}).
+These functors will be shown to be adjoint, providing the base for the Quillen equivalence proven in Theorem \ref{thm_main}.